 Readerboards.
 Readerboards attached to permanent signage noting the site or specific business are permitted and will be included in the calculation for permitted sign area.
-The readerboard should be fully integrated into the overall sign design by virtue of its form, scale, color, and detailing.
-The Raymond ordinances require that readerboards shall not occupy more than 50% of the area of a sign.
-Readerboards shall contain no more than four lines of text.
-Lettering height shall be less than 6".
+The readerboard shall be fully integrated into the overall sign design by virtue of its form, scale, color, and detailing.
+Readerboards shall not occupy more than 50% of the area of a sign.
+Readerboards shall contain no more than three lines of text.
+Lettering height shall not exceed 6".